pkhuong/pkhuong.github.io/source/_posts/2020-10-31-nearly-double-the-ph-bits-with-one-more-clmul.markdown

 This function is annoying to analyse directly, because we end up having to manipulate different proofs of almost-universality.
-Let's abstract this a bit, and reduce the ENH/PH to the bare minimum we need to find our collision bounds.
+Let's abstract things a bit, and reduce the ENH/PH to the bare minimum we need to find our collision bounds.

 Let's split our message blocks in \\(n\\) (\\(n = 16\\) for